 Your website is your business’s digital home, and your customers are expecting it to have the most up-to-date information.
 Once your curbside pickup offering is live, display the announcement prominently on your website in the form of a banner or a pop-up.
 Take Dick’s Sporting Goods homepage for example:

-Pro Tip: Regardless of if you have an ecommerce site or not, if you set up your online shop with our rapid contactless pickup software, simply add your shop’s link to a pop-up or banner on your homepage.
+Pro Tip: Regardless of if you have an ecommerce site or not, if you set up your online retail shop with our rapid contactless pickup software, simply add your shop’s link to a pop-up or banner on your homepage.
 This will help your customers shop your curbside pickup products more quickly.

 Here’s What to Do If You Don’t Have a Website

 If you don’t have a website but say, for example, you deploy your curbside pickup offering through our rapid curbside pickup solution, you will be given a link to your new curbside shop.

 From there, you can simply add or edit attributes to your Google My Business profile so that the new link will appear on Search and Maps.

 In addition to updating your website and Google My Business profile, there are a variety of ways to spread the word about your reopening and curbside pickup options!
 Some of the most immediate avenues for promotion include digital communication.

 Take stock of your outlets and bandwidth, and consider applying any of the following promotional strategies in addition to updating your website:

 - Announce the launch on social media – Consumers often check brands’ social media accounts for news and updates.
 Let your customers know you offer curbside pickup by posting on your social media channels.
 We suggest getting creative with a fun graphic, or you could even record a quick video showing your customers how your curbside pickup will work!

 - Reach your customers through their inbox – If you have a customer email list, sending a quick email with the announcement, curbside pickup instructions, and a link to your website or shop are great ways to re-engage your customers and drive them to your physical store.